ChatImproVR/The-Book/src/Beginner_Tutorial/creating_objects.md

 ## Setting up the Mesh for Each Object
 Now we have declare the MeshHandle, we need to create the Mesh itself, or the object itself.

-If you want to use `Blender` to create an object and upload that as a mesh into the plugin, please refer Setting up the Mesh for Each Object using Object Loader from Blender section that is below this section.
+If you want to use `Blender` to create an object and upload that as a mesh into the plugin, please refer the [Blender](/Beginner_Tutorial/creating_objects.md#blender) section that is below this section.

 Let's start making the player object itself.
 Our design, since it is a basic model, will be a sqaure for the player.
 First, we declare a function that returns a Mesh type.